ligenchang/sdc_P2_Traffic-Sign-Classifier-Project/writeup.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.36), and the image does contain a proper priority sign.
+For the third image, the model is relatively sure that this is a stop sign (probability of 0.36), and the image does contain a proper priority sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|